'Girls need to see that women in science are diverse': Faculty members named IF/THEN Ambassadors

 Four UT Southwestern faculty members will serve as female role models, inspiring more girls to pursue careers as physicians or scientists.

 Drs.
 Julie Mirpuri, Danielle Robertson, Nina Niu Sanford, and Kirsten Tulchin-Francis are among 125 women nationwide selected recently as AAAS IF/THEN Ambassadors based on applications from academic institutions, companies, and organizations.
-UT Southwestern is tied with Stanford University for the highest number of Ambassadors from an academic institution.
+UT Southwestern and Stanford University have the highest number of Ambassadors among academic institution.